India's ruling party stumbles as opponent Modi marches on

 Results from local elections in four states, announced on Sunday, suggest Modi, chief minister of economic powerhouse Gujarat in the west of the country since 2001, has helped galvanise his Hindu nationalist Bharatiya Janata Party (BJP).

-With most votes counted, the BJP retained Madhya Pradesh and ousted Congress in Rajasthan, while the state of Chhattisgarh was on a knife-edge.

-In Delhi, the BJP is set to be the biggest party, with Congress pushed from first to third place by an impressive debut from the anti-corruption Aam Aadmi Party.
+The BJP retained Madhya Pradesh and Chhattisgarh and ousted Congress in Rajasthan.
+In Delhi, the BJP was the biggest party, with Congress pushed from first to third place by an impressive debut from the anti-corruption Aam Aadmi Party.

-The outcome fell short of the BJP’s most bullish predictions, and represented a vote of no-confidence in Congress as much as one of confidence in Modi, but it was a humiliating blow that the opposition candidate will ruthlessly exploit.
+The outcome represented a vote of no-confidence in Congress as much as one of confidence in Modi, but it was a humiliating blow that the opposition candidate will ruthlessly exploit.

 Congress has floundered in the face of the Modi phenomenon.
 It is unsure how seriously to take him, undecided on what to do next and hampered by a presumptive leader who has lacked his challenger’s charisma, leaving the party drifting at a crucial juncture.